 Creating a Safer Garden State

-We are committed to eliminating sexual violence and other forms of abuse through community-based and statewide efforts.
-NJCASA supports the work of county rape crisis centers as they engage community partners to create safe communities for all.
+We are committed to eliminating sexual violence and abuse through community and statewide efforts.
+NJCASA supports the work of county-based rape crisis centers as they engage with partners to create safer communities.

 Creating Safer Campus Communities